LivePersonInc/CordovaMessagingSDKSample/docs/INSTALL-IOS.md

 run in xcode or CLI

-    if you get a build/run error like this:

-    then edit this file -- platforms/ios/cordova/lib/start-emulator and change the default iOS emulator to run or
-    add iPhone 5s to your list of emulated devices
+    if you get a build/run error about missing simulators, then edit this file -- `<your app folder>/platforms/ios/cordova/lib/start-emulator` and change the default iOS emulator to run or add iPhone 5s to your list of emulated devices